-The higher the AQHI number, the greater the health risk and need to take precautions.
+The higher the AQHI number, the greater the potential health risk and need to take precautions.

 Planning Outdoor Activities with the AQHI